 If you have a topic that has interested you for a while don’t put off learning about it.
 Here are some artsy book suggestions, reviewed by the writers at DailyArt Magazine.

 Part of the fun of learning about art is to find favorites and make connections.
-Curating a list of Top 10 Favorites can be as simple as writing down favorites in a journal, or as elaborate as creating a collage, a website, posting pictures to Instagram, or even copying paintings down into a sketchbook.
+Curating a list of Top 10 Favorites can be as simple as writing down favorites in a journal or a daily planner, or as elaborate as creating a collage, a website, posting pictures to Instagram, or even copying paintings down into a sketchbook.
 The possibilities are endless.

 Obligers are motivated by external accountability.
 They don’t want to let others down but they may let themselves down.
 That is why they do best with resolutions that involve engaging with other people.
 Good artsy resolutions for Obligers can be: